brohrer/myrtle/README.md

 - `name`: `str`, an identifier so that the history of runs with this agent can be displayed together and compared against each other.

-## `run()` method

-Every Agent contains a `run()` method.
-This is the method that gets called by the bench process when it forks a new agent process.
-By convention the `run()` method runs on an infinite loop, at least until it receives the message from the World that its services are no longer needed.

 ## `BaseAgent`

 There is a base implementation of an agent you can use as a foundation for writing